Do I need to use other libraries?

 Will I I need to join?

 Most of the libraries will need you to join and will require particular ID.
 Some will not ask you to join but will ask you to make an appointment, or perhaps check that you cannot find what you need elsewhere.
-Please carefully read the access section under each library on the libraries A-Z tab of this guide.
+Please carefully read the access section under each library in the libraries A-Z section of this guide.

 Will I need to pay?